 Hello!

-After `n`-th stage we take each segment of the polygon and broke it onto three equal sub-segments.
+After -th stage we take each segment of the polygon and broke it onto three equal sub-segments.
 Two sub-segments at the ends remain at their places, while the middle sub-segment is replaced by two segments of the same length looking outwards of the center.

-Thus, each segment of length `x` is replaced with `4` segments of the length `x/3` each, the new length becomes `4/3 x.` The same ratio applies to the perimeters because they are the sums of the lengths.
-This way we see that `P_(n+1) = 4/3 P_n.`
+The same ratio applies to the perimeters because they are the sums of the lengths.
+This way we see that

-For first `n`'s the perimeters are
+For first 's the perimeters are

 [The second part, about the Sierpinski triangle, is somewhat similar but different.
 I can answer it as a separate question.]